FBAR Requirements for Cook Islands Trusts

 Voluntary Disclosure Program

-For filers whose violations are willful or who face potential criminal exposure, the IRS Voluntary Disclosure Program (VDP) provides a structured path to compliance with reduced risk of criminal prosecution, though civil penalties remain substantial.
+For filers whose violations are willful or who face potential criminal exposure, the IRS Voluntary Disclosure Program provides a structured path to compliance with reduced risk of criminal prosecution, though civil penalties remain substantial.
 The VDP is appropriate when the failure involves intentional concealment or when the filer cannot credibly certify non-willfulness.

 Regardless of the remediation path, delinquent filers should work with a tax professional experienced in offshore compliance before submitting any filings.
-The choice of program and the content of any narrative statements can significantly affect penalty outcomes.
+The choice of program and the content of any narrative statements affect penalty outcomes.

 Common Mistakes